josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇬🇮_gibraltar.md

 ---

-## What The Craic Is Now
+## 🏛️ What The Craic Is Now

 Gibraltar is a British Overseas Territory.

 It has its own elected Parliament and Government, led by a Chief Minister.
 The monarch is head of state and is represented by the Governor.
-The UK retains responsibilities in areas such as defence and external affairs.
+The UK retains responsibilities in areas including defence and external affairs.

 Spain continues to claim sovereignty over Gibraltar.